SusanFair/Cryptocurrencies/README.md

 # Cryptocurrencies

 ## Overview
-This project uses unsupervised learning perform an analysis on Cryptocurency exchange for an offerin in the new portolio.
-Processing of the data included preprocessing, clustering, reducing the dimensionand and principal components of the source data with PCA.
+This project uses unsupervised learning to perform an analysis on the Cryptocurency exchange for an future offering in a new portolio.
+Processing of the data included preprocessing, clustering, reducing the dimensions and principal components of the source data with PCA.

 The output of the analysis will create a report on the cryptocurrencies trading currently and how these can be grouped to create a classification system for the new portolio.